Westlifers/screeps/readme.md

 ****
 ## Usage
 ### Start
 To start a game with these files, you'll need functions included in the 'init.js', which, for now, means a single 'init()'.
 It requirs two paraments--roomName and sourceIds.
 The former is a string of the name of your room (yeah, my script supports one room only, but just for now.
-I'll add corresponding codes later) and the latter is a array consisting of the ids of resources in your room.
+I'll add corresponding codes later) and the latter is an array consisting of the ids of resources in your room.
 use the following code to initialize your room:
 ```javascript
 require("control.init").initGame(roomName, sourceIds)